teddypatam/teddypatam.github.io/content/en/bears/jessica.md

 ---
 Jessica is the most delicate girl 🐻

 Height 26 cm, sitting 19.5 cm.

-• Material - Mohair (Germany)
+• Material - Mohair (Germany).
 • Stuffing: cedar sawdust, cedar wool, mineral granules in the body for weight.
 The stuffing is dense.
 • Head and all paws are movable.
-Joints are splint and disk.
-(On 5 splints)
+Joints are splint and disk (on 5 splints).
-• Eyes are black - glass (Germany)
+• Eyes are black - glass (Germany).
 • Decoration: bead necklace on a lock with a pendant (glass).
 Can be removed.
-Bow - natural viscose
+Bow - natural viscose.
 • Tinting with oil paints.
 • The nose is embroidered with threads and waxed.

 I found the house🏡